yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-from-src-centos.md

 {{< note title="Note" >}}

 If encountering python-related issues during build, it may be that you are still using the previous build's virtualenv.
-That virtualenv can be cleaned using the `--clean-venv` option to build.
+That virtualenv can be cleaned using the `--clean-venv` build option.

 {{< /note >}}